How you can make a Windsor Chair.

 Tools used during the course include a pole lathe, operated with your foot; a shave horse; drawknife; adze; spokeshave; maul; froe; and hand plane; to name a few.

 Chair making students usually start with a double bow Windsor chair but be warned…. chairmaking can become addictive!
-One of the highlights of the course is the chairmakers’ dinner to which participants are invited to bring their partners.

 A review from Jonathan & Holly “What a truly wonderful and rewarding course.
 You were both fabulous hosts and teachers, always more than willing to assist but never overbearing, with no question too silly to ask.
 It made us feel very at ease as novices undertaking a new skill.
 We came away with new found respect for the chair and how it was crafted.”